 Watch 'How to Draw a Compass' Video Tutorial

-Step by Step Instructions for Drawing a UPDATE
+Step by Step Instructions for Drawing a Compass

 1. Begin by drawing a circle to outline the shape of the compass.